Code Lyoko: Recurring characters

-The principal's daughter and a Kadic student.
-She is a mean, spoiled, conceited, but also beautiful and somewhat popular girl who has had a huge crush on Ulrich since before attending Kadic.
-Sissi and Odd quite often make fun of each other, with Odd making clever comebacks whenever Sissi says something rude or whenever they need her to go away.
+The principal's daughter and a Kadic student, who has had a crush on Ulrich since before attending Kadic.
+Though mean, spoiled, and conceited, she is also beautiful and popular.
+Sissi and Odd often make fun of each other, with Odd making clever comebacks whenever Sissi says something rude or whenever they need her to go away.
 After Aelita is first materialized, she often does the same.
 Sissi tends to make fun of and openly insult Yumi in particular, mostly due to Ulrich liking Yumi more than her.
-Sissi is often followed by Herb and Nicolas, whom she often shows resentment towards, but uses them to her advantage anyway.
-She was initially part of the gang and knew about Lyoko, but was kicked out after breaking her oath to keep the Supercomputer a secret.
-Her memories of Lyoko were subsequently erased.
+Sissi is often followed by Herb and Nicolas, whom she often shows resentment towards, but uses to her advantage.
+She was initially part of the gang and knew about Lyoko; however, after she broke her oath to keep the Supercomputer a secret, she was kicked out of the group and her memories of Lyoko were erased.
 She becomes friends with the Lyoko Warriors at the end of the series.
-Sissi also shows a dislike for her full name, Elisabeth, often making sounds of disgust whenever it is mentioned.
+Sissi shows a dislike for being called by her full name, Elisabeth.